asim-alawfi/Bifurcation-analysis-for-auditory-model/README.md

 3. **You don't need to run any scripts from the `ddebiftool_snapshot_23October2022` folder; just ensure they are in your MATLAB path**.

 ## Running the Scripts
+For the pendulum demo just run `pendulum_bif_with_forcing_symmetry.m`.

-The scripts should be run in a specific sequence to ensure proper execution.
+For the auditory model, the scripts should be run in a specific sequence to ensure proper execution.
 This order is based on how results are saved using `save(...)` and subsequently loaded using `load(...)` across scripts.

 **Recommended order:**